-^{} Amount includes due and unpaid of INR NIL (March 31, 2018: INR NIL)
+^{} Amount includes due and unpaid of INR Nil (March 31, 2019: INR Nil)

-The information has been given in respect of such vendors to the extent they could be identified as "Mico and Small" enterprises on the basis of information available with the Company.
+The information has been given in respect of such vendors to the extent they could be identified as "Micro and Small" enterprises on the basis of information available with the Company.

-- 30. The accounts of certain Trade Receivables, Trade Payables, Loans and Advances and Banks are however, subject to formal confirmations / reconciliations and consequent adjustments, if any.
-However, the management does not expect any material difference affecting the current years financial statements on such reconciliations / adjustments. - 31.
-Effective April1, 2017, the Company adopted the amendment to Ind AS 7, which require the entities to provide disclosures that enable users of financial statement to evaluate changes in liabilities arising from financial activities, including both charges arising from cash flows and non cash changes, suggesting inclusion of a reconciliation between the opening and closing balances in the Balance Sheet for liabilities arising from financial activities, to meet the disclosure requirement.
-The adoption of amendment does not have any material impact on the financial statements.
+- 29. The accounts of certain Trade Receivables, Trade Payables, Loans and Advances and Banks are however, subject to formal confirmations / reconciliations and consequent adjustments, if any.
+However, the management does not expect any material difference affecting the current years financial statements on such reconciliations / adjustments. - 30.
+Previous year's figures have been regrouped / rearranged wherever necessary to conform to the current year's presentation.